amm1746/Wildfire-Relief/docs/DesignDoc.md

 > _Low Coupling: The Need class is the information expert for all need-related data._

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._
+>
+OO PRINCIPLE #1: Single responsibility.
+This principle states that a class should have only one reason to change (it should only have one job).
+We applied this in our project by separating concerns across multiple different classes, and making sure each class has a focused purpose.
+For example, with the Need management system, everything was broken down into different parts.
+The Need Class (Model Layer) represents an individual need and only contains data and basic validation.
+Next, the CupboardDAO Interface defines operations for adding, retrieving, updating, and deleting needs from the cupboard.
+After that, the CupboardFileDAO (Persistence Layer) implements CupboardDAO and handles the file-based data storage.
+It ensures that anything to do with persistence is separate from the business login.
+Finally, CupboardController handles HTTP requests/responses for needs operations.
+This allows for easier maintenance and better readability.
+>
+OO PRINCIPLE #2: Open/closed principle.
+This principle states that a class should be open for extension but closed for modification (new functionality can be added without changing existing code).
+We applied this by making key components extensible, instead of having modifications be made to existing code.
+For example, the LoginService class determines user roles based on their username (admin = U-Fund Manager, anything else = Helper).
+In the future, if another role needs to be added, we can extend the system instead of modifying the existing logic.
+In addition, instead of hardcoding different need categories, we could use polymorphism to add these things easily and without modifying existing code.
+This allows for easier expansion of our code in the future.

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_